dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

  * 5' gene expression -- another option for
  * "targeted" gene expression -- focus on a smaller number of genes that are of particular interest

 One can also choose to profile gene expression on different instruments.
 The "workhorse" 10X Chromium machine is used for profiling gene expression of up to eight samples totaling 25k-100k cells.
-The newer Chromium X
+The newer Chromium X can be used for significantly larger projects, up to million cell studies.
+There are also variations in the kits that can be purchased to perform library preparation.
+In general 10X Genomics does a fairly good job of continuously improving the chemistry such that the data quality continues to improve.

 10X Genomics also produces a suite of other instrumentation for applications such as spatial transcriptomics (Visium) or in situ profiling (Xenium), which we will not cover in this course.

-Library prep options: 3', 5'

-Standard vs high throughput instrumentation and library kits

-Other equipment - Visium, Xenium, etc

 {% include links.md %}